“Towers. Open Fire.” – Burroughs

 Perhaps now is a also good moment to take a step back from looking at the problems of that ‘scrum daily standup’ moment, to think about what is going on from a higher structural level.
 I should mention the actual scheduling process.
 This is critical in determining when the team, and when audio, will be allowed to be ‘agile’ and when they have to morph into a beast of delivery and rigidity.
 I’ve found that working backwards from a ship date to be the absolute best way of knowing where you are and where you should be right now.
 Milestones are still very necessary and meaningful from an audio viewpoint, perhaps one of the few barometers for where the entire project needs to be.
 Audio, being last in the production dependency baton-race will typically indicate where things need to be complete by, and by scheduling things like a final mix, or a sound beta and sound alpha period, all the relevant ground spikes are hammered into the schedule and you can begin to build up a pretty decent skeleton of where things need to be and by when.

 Certain audio tasks may not appear to be very compatible with agile methodology at all, at least not in the widely accepted ways they are done inside most development studios.
-Dialogue production, for one example, has a myriad of dependencies and conditions that need to be met at various milestone: narrative script, cut-scene script, AI script writing, filename and productions script preparation, casting, booking, placeholder recording, implementing, recording, editing, implementing, reviews, re-writes, re-records, re-edits, mastering, mixing – these dependencies are so waterfall-like that it is almost impossible to see where agile development can fit into that process once it gets started.
+Dialogue production, for one example, has a myriad of dependencies and conditions that need to be met at various milestone: narrative script, cut-scene script, AI script writing, filename and productions script preparation, casting, booking, placeholder recording, implementing, recording, editing, implementing, reviews, re-writes, re-records, re-edits, mastering, mixing – these dependencies are so waterfall-like (Gantt-like) that it is almost impossible to see where agile development can fit into that process once it gets started.
 It kind of lives outside that whole ‘fast iteration’ cycle – even more difficult with mo-cap.
 Writing tends to be agile, as it turns in tandem with the twists of the game design – but once you get into the solidified waters of the ‘script’ things gets locked down pretty tight.
 One small, but significant area where I have found fast iteration can be applied to dialogue is during the actual session, where actors can improvise and provide re-writes on the fly.
 This is not agile development, but straight up improv within the confines of the ‘dialogue line’ or ‘event’.
 This is a philosophy you have to be prepared for and ready to embrace, but it can be awesome and create some really compelling performances.
 So, in that tiny ‘dialogue recording’ window, you have an opportunity to be agile.
-(As an aside, I think the further we can get away from actors ‘reading scripts’ in video games, and get to the place where they ‘learn lines and improv scenes’ the performances will ‘read’ as much more compelling by the audiences – iterative and improv based dialogue session are one way to do this, but the window of opportunity to capture this is very small – precisely because it is one of the only periods of freedom inside an industrialized waterfall production process).
+(As an aside, I think the further we can get away from actors ‘reading scripts’ in video games, and get to the place where they ‘learn lines and improv scenes’ the performances will ‘read’ as much more compelling by the audiences – iterative and improv based dialogue session are one way to do this, but the window of opportunity to capture this is very small – precisely because it is one of the only periods of freedom inside an industrialized Gantt production process).

 So, dialogue production is not really something that plays nice with a by-the-book agile methodology.
 It would be awesome if it could, and there were systems whereby actors could always be available to come in and instantly change content on a weekly basis, but it is so industrial a process, that this is probably not something we’ll see for a while, certainly less likely at the A3 end of development.